Diarrhoea, Diarrhea, Dehydration and Oral Rehydration - Rehydration Project home

 Living Values: An Educational Program

 is a comprehensive values education program.
 This innovative global character education program offers a wide variety of experiential values activities and practical methodologies to teachers, facilitators, parents and caregivers that enable children and young adults to explore and develop twelve universal values.
+The purpose of Living Values is to provide guiding principles and tools for the development of the whole person, recognizing that the individual is comprised of physical, intellectual, emotional, and spiritual dimensions.

 top of page